Introduction

 - entrypoint's

-- Parse Trace Result to ensure no security compromises are made and the bundler can not be cheated out of being reimbursed for gas:
+- Parse Trace Result to ensure no security compromises are made and the bundler can not be cheated out of being reimbursed for gas:- There's at least one call from the entrypoint

 - No illegal calls are made to the entrypoint from an external contract

-is not made without specifying a value to an external contract - A banned opcode is not used
+- A CALLis not made without specifying a value to an external contract

-- There's only one
+- There's only one CREATE2call from the factory address

-call from the factory address - No entity apart from Factory uses a
+- No entity apart from Factory uses a CREATE2opcode

-opcode - An unstaked entity is not accessing forbidden storage slots of external contracts/accounts
+- An unstaked entity is not accessing forbidden storage slots of external contracts/accounts

 - All the referenced contracts have code deployed unless it's the sender of the UserOp

-- Both UserOp and Paymaster Signature are valid
+- Perform validity of additional meta parameters:- Both UserOp and Paymaster Signature are valid

-is sufficiently in the future to not expire while being added to the chain
+- the validUntilis sufficiently in the future to not expire while being added to the chain

 These complete the bulk of the checks needed to accept a UserOp.